3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 Gamers often buy accessories to make their gaming experience better.
 Items like controller stands, joystick grips, custom keycaps, and game card holders are popular since they're useful, cool, and used daily.

 3D printing is great for making these products because it lets you create accessories that solve real problems.
-Take the Nintendo Switch Joy-Con controllers-many gamers find them uncomfortable after 30+ minutes of play.

 Ergonomic Controller for Nintendo Switch Joycons by Semmel

-9. Cosplay Accessories
+9. 3D Printed Cosplay Accessories

 Example: Masks, Props

 Fans love dressing up as their favourite characters from movies, games and comics.
 3D printing is perfect for making unique cosplay props and accessories.
-You can create things like armour, weapons, masks or badges that look just like the ones in shows or games.

 These items are often hard to find in stores, so cosplayers are willing to pay well for good quality props.
 You can make custom sizes to fit different people, and even offer to personalise designs.
-There are conventions and events all year round, so there is always a market for cool cosplay gear.

 Ainz Ooal Gown Mask by Triple G Workshop

-10. Anime Merch, Movie Collectibles
+10. 3D Printed Anime Merch & Movie Collectibles

 Fans of shows like Solo Leveling or movies like Squid Game love buying cool merch, but official stuff takes forever to come out.

 With 3D printing, you can design and sell custom figures, keychains, or fan-inspired gadgets right now while the hype is huge.
-You don't need fancy factories-just a printer and creativity.
-Selling STL is even easier-make it once, sell it a million times.

 But here's the catch: You can't legally sell 3D printed items with copied characters or logos without permission.

 It's better to focus on original twists on trends instead of exact copies to avoid copyright infringement.
-Also, keep in mind that trends fade fast-today's hot anime might be forgotten next month, so it's important to stay ahead with fresh, unique designs.

 Accurate Squid Game Gong Gi by Luc Dunn